Portal about bathroom renovation. Useful tips

 They are usually feminine and are replaced by the pronoun she.

-4. A number of nouns form feminine by adding masculine to the word:
+4. A number of nouns form the feminine gender by adding the masculine gender to the word:

 tiger - tigress tiger - tigress